D-Lawson/ms2-training-company/README.md

 # The Training Company - Job sheet app

 This application is intended to capture field data for a national training company.
 The application will serve as a means of capturing and submitting employee shift data at the end of their shift.
 As employees will be completing these forms regularly, it needs to be intuitive and user friendly.
-As there are a few different variables associated with different shifts, the form will need to behave dynamically and respond to user input in an interactive way to make the experience as seamless as possible.
+As there are a few different variables associated with different shifts, the form will need to behave dynamically and respond to user input in an interactive way to make the experience as seamless as possible, avoiding exposure to unrequired fields.

 The goal is to provide the employee managers with accurate and timely data at the end of each shift.
 This will not only supply the company with useful HR information, but also information relating to the activities delivered by the company on a daily basis.